polly-r/labnotes/labnotas.md

 _
 ## :computer: Computer Logic
 ### Working with Binary Numbers
-Refined by Gottfried Leibniz, who realised that the binary number system comobined principles of arithmetic & logic.
+Refined by Gottfried Leibniz, who realised that the binary number system combined principles of arithmetic & logic.
 Binary is how the computer calculates, communicates data via data signals.
 It is a number expressed in the base-2 numeral system[^1].
 Just 0 and 1.
 Two unique characters to represent a world of numbers.
 The number of patterns possible is = 2^bits^

 <!-- Footnote -->